 All jobs and internships are posted on Purple Briefcase, Viterbo University's Job Bank.
-Faculty were uploaded to the system and have access to the same jobs and internships.
+Faculty and staff were uploaded to the system and have access to the jobs and internships.

-If you already have an account: Click on the logo and enter your username and password that you created for this system.
+If you have already accessed your account: Click on the logo and enter your username and password that you created for this system.

 Helping Students Register a For-Credit Internship

 All undergraduate internships, with the exception of PSYC-487, are run through Alyssa Gostonczik in the career services office.
 Students wanting to register their internship for credit should follow the instructions in the "I have secured an internship, now what?" section of the internship informational page.

 Unlike traditional classes, students may register for an internship at almost any point in the academic semester.
 Students may repeat up to 15 internship credits and apply them towards graduation.
 The internship class is offered online in fall, spring, and summer as a pass/fail course.

 Students also have the option of completing an internship for 0-credit.
 This internship does not show up on their transcript.